TuffAvdul/dexctry/README.md

 - 👋 Hi, I’m abdelrahman AKA @dexctry
 - 👀 I’m interested in web devolopment and programming in general
 - 🌱 I’m currently learning computer sience and random related stuff i'm interested in
-- 💞️ I’m looking to collaborate on html and css projects (for now)
+- 💞️ I’m looking to collaborate on js projects (for now)
 - 📫 How to reach me my instagram is @v.zy

 <!---